collabnix/terraform/beginners/aws/README.md

 brew install terraform
 ```

-If you're running Terraform 0.11, I would suggest to upgrade it to 1.12 for smooth operations.
+If you're running Terraform 0.11, I would suggest to upgrade it to 0.12 ASAP.

 - Install AWSCLI 2.0.17